Find a spider by...

 Known Range: Recorded as being in near-coastal parts of Southern Queensland, all of NSW, Victoria and Tasmania, and the south-west corner of WA but most common

 in the south-east parts of the country.
+It is also common in New Zealand.

 Spider(s) with a very similar appearance: Hortophora species, particularly Hortophora transmarina, Hortophora biapicata, and also Acroaspis tuberculifera.